mehulagg/gitlab/doc/user/project/repository/index.md

 ![Repository Languages bar](img/repository_languages_v12_2.gif)

-When new files are added, this information can take up to five minutes update.
+When new files are added, this information can take up to five minutes to update.

 ### Add repository languages